bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 2 current

 Description:
 `DIRB` sets the order in which the dimensions of a blocked record are accessed.
 Dimensions of a multidimensional record are always viewed with direction 1 as the "display" dimension and higher directions as the "blocked" dimensions. `DIRB` assigns dimensions to directions, controlling both the orientation in which the data set is viewed in `ZO2D`, `ZO2DC`, and `PLOTC` and the order in which the data points are accessed for processing.
 For example, it is possible to view a two dimensional data set either along the acquisition dimension (dimension 1) or along the blocked dimension (dimension 2).
 Since direction 1 is always the "display" direction, the first view is specified by `DIRB 2 12` and the second view by `DIRB 2 21`.

-The first parameter for `DIRB`, "ndim", is the number of dimensions to be sequenced.
+The first parameter for `DIRB`, ndim, is the number of dimensions to be sequenced.
 Each number of dimensions from one to four is assigned a modifiable direction sequence.
-The "ndim" parameter selects which sequence is to be modified.
-If "ndim" is omitted, RNMR will prompt for the number of dimensions with a default of 2.
-The legal values of "ndim" are 1, 2, 3, and 4.
+The ndim parameter selects which sequence is to be modified.
+If ndim is omitted, RNMR will prompt for the number of dimensions with a default of 2.
+The legal values of ndim are 1, 2, 3, and 4.

-The second parameter, "seq" assigns each dimension a direction.
-If this parameter is omitted, RNMR will prompt for a direction sequence with the current sequence for "ndim" dimensions as the default.
-This sequence is a string of "ndim" integers from 1 to "ndim" with no repeats.
-For example, if "ndim" is 2, the legal direction sequences are 12 and 21, while for an "ndim" value of 3, "seq" may be 123, 132, 213, 231, 312, or 321.
-If "seq" fails to assign each dimension a direction, then RNMR completes the sequence with the missing dimensions in ascending order.
-Thus, if "ndim" is 4 and the user enters the direction sequence 32, RNMR fills in the missing two fields to make the sequence 3214.
-If the user accepts the current direction sequence for "ndim" dimensions, no changes are made.
+The second parameter, seq assigns each dimension a direction.
+If this parameter is omitted, RNMR will prompt for a direction sequence with the current sequence for ndim dimensions as the default.
+This sequence is a string of ndim integers from 1 to ndim with no repeats.
+For example, if ndim is 2, the legal direction sequences are 12 and 21, while for an ndim value of 3, seq may be 123, 132, 213, 231, 312, or 321.
+If seq fails to assign each dimension a direction, then RNMR completes the sequence with the missing dimensions in ascending order.
+Thus, if ndim is 4 and the user enters the direction sequence 32, RNMR fills in the missing two fields to make the sequence 3214.
+If the user accepts the current direction sequence for ndim dimensions, no changes are made.
 ## DL
 Delete records